 The set of events and activities governing the procurement of capacity and subsequent delivery of that capacity is termed the 'reserve capacity cycle'.
 Each reserve capacity cycle occurs over an approximately four year period, with a new reserve capacity cycle being initiated each year.
-The timing of events in the reserve capacity cycle is set out in clause 4.1 of the Market Rules and details of events set out in the remainder of section 4.
+The details of events in the reserve capacity cycle are set out in section 4 of the Market Rules and the timing of events set out in clause 4.1.